Who Is Jerry Springer?

 Born February 13, 1944, Jerry Springer is a London-born American talk show host, best known for his tabloid talk show, The Jerry Springer Show.
 He is a former mayor of Cincinnati, Ohio.
 Before being signed on for his own show, Springer was the anchor and managing editor of WLWT.
 While there, he earned seven Emmys.
 The Jerry Springer Show debuted in 1991, and eventually garnered huge ratings for its focus on lowbrow topics.
+In June 2018, Springer stated he would stop producing new episodes of his show.

-The next year, Springer took a job with the law firm Frost & Jacobs in Cincinnati, Ohio.
+In 1969 Springer took a job with the law firm Frost & Jacobs in Cincinnati, Ohio.
 While at the firm, the 25-year-old Springer spearheaded the movement in Ohio to lower the voting age from 21 to 18, which culminated in his Senate Judiciary Committee testimony supporting ratification of the 26th Amendment to the Constitution.
 He then ran for Congress in Ohio in 1970, nearly beating the entrenched Republican incumbent, Donald Clancy.
 In 1971, he won a seat on the Cincinnati City Council and served five terms before becoming mayor at the age of 33, with the largest plurality in the city's history.
 Springer served two terms as mayor of Cincinnati.

 'The Jerry Springer Show'